-The transaction is a true-sale securitisation of a portfolio of Italian payroll-deductible loans. ('cessione del quinto dello stipendio' or CQS3).
+The transaction is a true-sale securitisation of a EUR 362.8m portfolio of Italian payroll-deductible loans. ('cessione del quinto dello stipendio' or CQS).
 Part of the loans included in the portfolio are originated by Vivibanca while another portion has been acquired from Legion, a former securitisation vehicle.
 The transaction structure comprises three tranches of notes and a cash reserve that provides liquidity and credit protection.
-As of August 2020, the notes are backed by a EUR 344m provisional portfolio of CQS loans comprised of 'cessione del quinto' (91.4%) and 'delegazione di pagamento' (8.6%) loans extended to employees working for the public administration (31.0%), para-public administration (4.4%) and the private sector (17.4%) as well as pensioners (47.2%).
+The proceeds of the notes were used, inter alia, to i) redeem the notes issued in the context of a previous securitisation and ii) finance the purchase of an additional portfolio (EUR 55.4m) originated by Vivibanca.
+The additional portfolio, together with the outstanding portfolio from the previous securitisation (EUR 307.4m), forms the final portfolio of the transaction.
+As of relevant cut-off date, the final portfolio comprises 'cessione del quinto' (91.4%) and 'delegazione di pagamento' (8.6%) loans extended to employees working for the public administration (31.1%), para-public administration (4.3%) and the private sector (17.5%) as well as pensioners (47.1%).